Acoustic enhancement: Types

 Feedback acoustic enhancement systems include Meyer Constellation (formerly VRAS) (Variable Room Acoustics System) which uses "...different algorithms based on microphones placed around the room."
 Yamaha's AFC3 Active Field Control system which "enhances the architectural acoustic characteristics of a room and optimizes reverberation time performance."
 Also XLNT's MCR system (Multiple Channel Reverberation).
+L-Acoustics Ambiance is also a hybrid acoustic enhancement solution that combines both in-line and regenerative acoustic technologies to transform the acoustic properties of a building or venue to meet the needs of varying desired scenarios, whether it's a small acoustic performance or a large, fully amplified event.
+Ambiance uses an array of strategically placed microphones to capture the existing acoustical energy of an architectural space, then processes these signals, giving the sound designer the ability to extend the Reverberation Time (RT60) of a space while also controlling additional acoustic energy in the form of early reflections.